 The Present

-I’m a self-employed massage therapist in New York City, working from my hideously expensive apartment in midtown.
-I’m in my late 30s, single, and completely debt-free.
-My income varies unpredictably, but I always seem to meet a certain minimum and live within that.
+I’m a self-employed something-or-other in New York City, working from my interesting apartment arrangement on the Upper Westside, where I live alone.
+I’m single and completely debt-free.
+My income varies, but I always seem to meet a certain minimum and live well within that.
 Everything over that is “gravy”, and I’m now focusing on making sure all that gravy isn’t wasted.

 A few other tidbits about me that you might find interesting…